pinnace/burp-jwt-fuzzhelper-extension/README.md

 ### **Important**

-1. You must **disable** payload encoding for the `.` character in Intruder options, or they will be URL encoded.
+1. You must **disable** payload encoding for the `.` character in Intruder options, or the JWT delimiters will be URL encoded.

 <img src="https://github.com/pinnace/burp-jwt-extension-images/blob/master/payload_encoding.png" width="75%" height="75%">